 On the other hand, despite the accuracy used in the planes flown by the players, Zaraki vehicles aren't based on what the Ba'athist Iraq forces had during The Gulf War.
 They are still mostly based on real military vehicles, though; the Soviet MiG-29 Fulcrum, Mi-24 Hind, T-80 main battle tank, SA-4 Ganef (spelled "Gannif"), and the British Rapier SAM (including a tracked variant called the "Rolland").
 The only real problems are that the T-80s have anti-aircraft missiles (they have anti-tank missiles in Real Life), and that there are trucks said to be armed with "Swatter" anti-aircraft missiles (a NATO reporting name given to a type of Soviet anti-tank missile).

 - Slave to PR: If you want to get that Golden Ending and keep The Gulf War from being seen as a second Vietnam War, you've got to do your best to keep the public happy while still completing your missions.
 No pressure.

 - Timed Mission: All missions in the game are time-sensitive, but the time you have for each is measured in hours and days, so you won't run out while in the mission zone.
-Rather, fractions of hours are deducted every time you head into the combat zone, return to base for refueling and rearming, or when you a new loadout.
+Rather, fractions of hours are deducted every time you head into the combat zone, return to base for refueling and rearming, or when switching aircraft/weapon loadouts while at base.
 If you crash or run out of fuel during a mission, a huge chunk of time is wasted in rescuing you (to say nothing of what it means for your Supplies rating).

 During missions, though, you are subject to a fuel gauge.
 In most cases you will have to return to base during the mission in order to refuel at the very least.
 If you linger too long in the mission zone and run out of fuel, you crash and take a big hit in your logistics score for crashing.